bihealth/digestiflow-server/docs_manual/misc_api_tokens.rst

     Thus, in case a token is compromised, it can be exchanged easily (the same is true if you lose your token).

 .. note::
-    For Digestiflow Cli and Demux, it also makes sense to create dedicated "machine" users in the Digestiflow Web database as described in the section :ref:`django_admin`.
+    For Digestiflow Cli and Demux, it also makes sense to create dedicated "machine" users in the Digestiflow Server database as described in the section :ref:`django_admin`.

 ------------------
 Listing API Tokens